This is a sewing pattern and tutorial for a wide-brim hat that is also great for UV protection .

-Since stiff interfacing is difficult to cut on the fold, this pattern includes a full-size brim interfacing template, resulting in a few extra pattern pieces for accuracy and ease of assembly.
+Because firm interfacing is difficult to cut on the fold, actual-size interfacing pattern pieces are included instead, resulting in a few extra pages.

-* The heavy interfacing is drafted smaller (about 12 mm) to make it easier to turn inside out.
-When applying to the brim, leave 12 mm instead of 10 mm from the edge.
+* The interfacing is drafted about 12 mm smaller than the brim to make it easier to turn inside out.
+When attaching it to the brim, leave a 12 mm gap from the edge instead of 10 mm.

-(1) Serge/overlock the side edges, sew them together into a loop, press the seam open, and topstitch.
+(1) Serge or overlock the side edges, sew them together into a loop, press the seam open with an iron, and topstitch.

-(2) Apply stiff fusible interfacing (heavy weight) to one of the brim pieces.
+(2) Apply the stiff fusible interfacing to one of the brim pieces.

-(3) Sew the brim pieces into a loop, press the seam open, and topstitch.
+(3) Sew the brim pieces together into a loop, press the seam open, and topstitch.

-* Before attaching, fold the seam allowance of the outer brim (where it joins the side) by 1 cm with an iron.
+* Before attaching, fold the seam allowance of the outer brim edge (the side joining area) by 1 cm with an iron.

-(4) Sew the two brim pieces together, trim the seam allowance leaving about 2 mm, turn it right side out, and topstitch around the edge.
+(4) Sew the two brim pieces together, trim the seam allowance leaving about 2 mm , turn right side out, and topstitch along the edge.

-(5) Sew the top and side together, then serge/overlock the seam allowance.
+(5) Sew the top and side pieces together, then serge or overlock the seam allowance.

 (6) Sew the side and brim together.

-* First, sew the brim piece with interfacing to the side.
-After that, fold the seam allowance of the outer brim (1 cm fold pressed earlier) to the inside and secure it with topstitching for a neat finish.
+* First, sew the brim piece with the interfacing to the side.
+Then, fold the outer brim’s seam allowance (folded 1 cm earlier) to the inside and topstitch it for a neat finish .

 Free Paper Patterns are possible because of your support.